jasl8r/sciencefair/rules.md

 2. Research - Perform research on the scientific subject(s) involved with your question.
 Read books, magazines, websites, or talk to experts with knowledge in the subject.
 3. Predict - After researching the subject predict what will happen when you perform a test and conduct your experiment.
 4. Test - Perform a test to find the answer to your question.
 You will need to perform your test multiple times and collect data.
 Show the results of the data you collected in a visual form.
 5. Conclude - After reviewing your test results, what can you conclude?
 Did you predict correctly?
 Why or why not?
-Tell what all this means and why it is important.
+Tell what your results mean and why they're important.

 Your presentation should have the following parts: